 Louise E. Shaw, David J. Sencer CDC Museum

-Louise Shaw is the Lead Curator of the David J. Sencer CDC Museum at the Centers for Disease and Prevention.
-There, Shaw is responsible for curating The Story of CDC, a permanent exhibit which traces the history of the CDC from its roots in the Public Health Service to contemporary times.
-She also organizes temporary exhibitions that cover a range of health topics, such as Global Health Chronicles, HIV: 40 Years of Progress, and Watching Hands: Artists Respond to Keeping Well,which displayed the work of artists who were invited to create paintings, drawings, installations, and graphic communications that communicated the importance of one of the most important disease prevention strategies, hand washing.
+Louise E. Shaw is the Senior Curator of the David J. Sencer CDC Museum at the Centers for Disease and Prevention.
+There, Shaw is responsible for curating The Story of CDC, a permanent exhibit which traces the history of the CDC from its roots in the Public Health Service to contemporary times, including CDC’s role in the COVID-19 response.
+She also organizes temporary history and art exhibitions that cover a range of topics relevant to CDC and to public health, such as Ebola: People + Public Health + Political Will; CDC at 75; and Art in the Time of COVID-19.

 LeeAnn Lands, Kennesaw State University